 Qualcomm's Quantum Leap!
-How NASDAQ: QCOM is Shaping the Future of 6G - YaNoticias
+How NASDAQ: QCOM is Shaping the Future of 6G - YANoticias

 - Strategic partnerships with global tech firms and research institutions are crucial to creating a scalable 6G ecosystem.

-- Ethical concerns such as transparency, privacy, and digital equality are prioritized in 6G development initiatives.
+- Ethical concerns such as transparency, privacy, and digital equality are prioritised in 6G development initiatives.

-- Future applications of 6G include improved AR/VR experiences, smart city infrastructures, and personalized AI-driven communication.
+- Future applications of 6G include improved AR/VR experiences, smart city infrastructures, and personalised AI-driven communication.

 - Qualcomm’s work promises a transformative impact on how digital and physical worlds interact.